Countries affected by the 2004 Indian Ocean earthquake and tsunami: Countries suffering major casualties and damage

 Sri Lankan authorities report 31,229 confirmed deaths, and 4,093 people missing.
 Other authorities are speaking from 38,940 combined dead and missing people.
-The south and east coasts were worst hit.
+The south and east coasts were the worst hit.
 Nearly 2,000 of the dead were on the Queen of the Sea holiday train destroyed by the tsunami.
 One and a half million people were displaced from their homes, and many orphaned or separated from their families.